Home > American Destinations > Argentina > Argentina Side of Iguazu Falls: Is It Worth Visiting?

 A Portion of the Circuito Superior (Upper Circuit)

-During my trip to Iguazu Falls, I walked three circuits and two paths.
-Below is a picture of one of the signs that displayed a map inside the park.
+During my visit, I walked three circuits as well as the connecting trails.
 At the time of my visit, the Isla San Martin circuit was closed.

 Cataratas Train Station is the Gateway to the Superior and Inferior Circuit